jkomoros/CASsim/README.md

 simulator, the thing that `generator()` emits.
 Anything you need to render your simulation deterministically should be included in the frame.

+`scale` - A float that says how much bigger or larger the actual pixel size is compared to width/height

 Your renderer will have a `font-size` targeted at it that will keep the font the same notional size to scale with the overal visualization as it scales.